 Keeping your nose piercing open without jewelry is not as easy as it sounds.
 Especially, if your nose is freshly pierced, the piercing will begin to close up within hours or even minutes.

 Your body acts quickly to heal the hole/fistula because your immune system considers that hole in your nostril potentially harmful.

 But at times, you do need something to keep your piercing from closing without jewelry.
 You may have lost your stud or maybe your workplace doesn’t appreciate nose jewelry.
 So what you can do is consider the following options.

-While I’ll guide you how t keep your nose piercing open without a nose rings, make sure you order these stunning nose studs from amazon.
-They will provide you a permanent solution for a very low cost.
+While I’ll guide you on how to keep your nose piercing open without nose rings, make sure you order these stunning nose studs from Amazon.
+They will provide you with a permanent solution at a very low cost.

 Related Post: How to Shrink Nose Piercing Hole?

 A nose piercing retainer is used to replace a nose stud or ring.
 It usually is a clear plastic tool that is used to hide the piercing.
 Since it is transparent, it will not be prominently visible like a standard nose stud.
 It won’t be invisible either but will definitely not grab much attention like a regular stud.

 A piercing retainer is used to hold the piercing in place.
 But plastic retainers are not suitable at all for piercings that are still in the process of healing.
 A plastic retainer will do more harm than good for a freshly pierced nose.

 They are also not an amazing option for long-term use because wearing plastic in your body may put it at risk of melting or losing shape with the body heat.

 A glass retainer may not cause any skin reaction but still, it might be just too much for a freshly pierced or unhealed piercing.
 Also, glass is fragile, the slightest bump may cause it to break in your nose.
 Glass retainers are just a cause of stress overall.